 Upper Geyser Basin / Old Faithful

 This morning we’ll begin with a stroll alongside bubbling hot springs leading to the boardwalks around Upper Geyser Basin, where we’ll of course watch an eruption of the famous Old Faithful geyser.
-After a picnic lunch, we’ll continue exploration of this area including walks around Geyser Hill, Old Faithful Inn and the Visitor Center.
+After a picnic lunch, we’ll continue the exploration of this area including walks around Geyser Hill, Old Faithful Inn, and the Visitor Center.
 Shuttle to Canyon Lodge for dinner and overnight.